Gavin Evans has written a pseudo-scientific book, Black Brain, White Brain: Is Intelligence Skin Deep?

 Gavin Evans has a Ph.D. in politics.
-However, this book is all about genetics, race, and intelligence.
-Some people may feel he’s not qualified to write such a book but I disagree.
-You don’t have to have a diploma in a subject matter in order to have an educated opinion on the matter.
+However, this book is about genetics, race, and intelligence.
+Some people may feel he’s not qualified to write such a book, but I disagree.
+You don’t have to have a diploma in a subject matter in order to have an educated opinion on it.

-Still, he has the audacity to write, “Even the finest scientific minds are capable of coming up with ridiculous theories when tackling subjects beyond their own calling.”
+Still, he dares to write, “Even the finest scientific minds are capable of coming up with ridiculous theories when tackling subjects beyond their own calling.”
 (Loc 154)

-Evans thinks the Nobel-Prize-winning Watson shouldn't "tackle subjects beyond his calling," but somehow Evans feels it's acceptable for he himself to do so.
-That sounds like arrogance or hypocrisy.
-Or both.
+Evans thinks the Nobel-Prize-winning Watson shouldn't "tackle subjects beyond his calling," but somehow, Evans feels it's acceptable for him to do so.
+That sounds like arrogance or hypocrisy—or both.

-Of course, I'm currently also "tackling subjects beyond my calling" by reviewing this book about genetics and intelligence.
+Of course, I'm also "tackling subjects beyond my calling" by reviewing this book about genetics and intelligence.
 But as I said from the beginning, I don't have a problem with Evans (or anyone) debating things outside of their "official" realm of expertise.
-It's just like I dislike it that sometimes young people aren't allowed to voice opinions "because they have no experience."
+It's just that I dislike it when young people aren't allowed to voice opinions "because they have no experience."

 Are IQ tests useful?